 My Pick for a Competitive Crossfit Bar

 Taking money out of the equation, I would go with the Burgener Bearing Bar for a Crossfit bar.
 I really like the Rogue bars for the money. $525 for the zinc Burgener is a fantastic price for a true 28 mm needle bearing bar.
 The steel is strong, there is no center knurling, it has a lifetime warranty, and it’s a Burgener.
 Plus, if you’re serious about competing in CrossFit, it’s probably in your best interest to train on the same bar brand that you’ll compete with; and this is a Rogue Olympic WL Bar; the new bar of the CrossFit Games.

 My Pick for a Crossfit Bar on a Budget

 This one is easy, especially now that the price came down and the steel got upgraded.
-The new Rogue Bar 2.0 is the obvious CrossFit bar on a budget.
-At only $255, you get to train on the same bar that’s actually used in the Games.
-It’s tough to compete with that.
+The new Rogue Bar 2.0 is the obvious CrossFit bar on a budget, and I would say that for women who want a 15 kg bar, the Bella is just as obvious.

 My Pick for Powerlifting

 Honestly I love the stainless Ivanko, but the price is just too rich for my blood.
 If I had a windfall I’d buy the black Ivanko Power Bar, but otherwise I’d go with the Westside Power Bar, or wait to see the new Rogue Power Bar that’s currently in the works.
 I’m not overly impressed with Eleiko Power Bars; I don’t think they provide enough technical data for a thousand dollar bar.